The first-shift briefing

 One screen that answers the first sixty seconds: who they are, what to know, meds due, must-dos, and a heads-up note from the family.
 The next caregiver walks in already up to speed.

 A private space for one person.
 The people sharing the day-to-day load join as members with their own account, so everyone stays in sync without forwarding messages.
+Caring for more than one person?
+Each gets their own space, and you switch between them in a tap.

 Preferences, routines, what soothes, what to do if.
 The kind of context that usually lives in one person's head.